src-d/blog/content/post/difftree.md

 - The root has the empty string as its name.

-- Then name of a node is not it's full path, and does not provide enough information to know where the node is located in the tree.
+- The name of a node is not its full path, and does not provide enough information to know where the node is located in the tree.

 - The path of a node is the list of its ancestors, starting from the root and